Workspace | Ulead GIF Animator 5 Basics

 Again, the image you are viewing in the browser is optimized according to current settings in the Optimization tab.

 Note the information in the top right - Download time.
 If you click the little modem icon just to the right, you can select speeds from 14.4 to 128 Kbps (Kilobits per second).
 This tells you how long it will take for your gif to be downloaded for a viewer on a website.
+(This feature definitly gives an indication of how old this software is - dial-up was the norm, not broadband speeds!)
 When you see a yellow warning rectangle just above this button, this means the optimized file size is greater than the original file size.
 If you had created your image from scratch, or loaded a UGA file, this will likely be on.

 Note that the Tool Panel's functions are disabled except the view tools and color tool buttons.
 You may still zoom in or out, or change the foreground and background colors.
 You may also use the Frame Panel to change the frame properties, like frame delay or removal method.
 You may move frames only if you use the click-and-drag method; this command is disabled on the Standard Toolbar.